St Vincent de Paul Society

 The St Vincent de Paul Society operates over 100 Vinnies Shops throughout Victoria.
 The prime purpose of these shops is to provide funds for the Society to carry out its charitable works and to provide those they assist with recycled clothing, furniture and other essential goods.

-The Shops are administered by the Retail Advisory, a committee of the State Council.
+The Shops are are administered by the Retail Advisory, a committee of the State Council.

 This opportunity will allow students to develop a greater understanding of OHS in a workplace, enhance employability skills, develop critical thinking and problem-solving skills as well as job-readiness and retail experience.